cbessjr/movieBot/README.md

 <br>
 <p>What technical challenges are you working on overcoming, right now?
 How?</p>
-<p>Currently, the technical challenges the team faces are the implementation of the APIs being used to provide functionality to the application.</p>
+<p>Currently, the technical challenges the team faces are the implementation of the APIs being used to provide functionality to the application.
+CSS styling to accomodate the javascript implementation.</p>